TGDivy/TGDivy/README.md

 ## 💬🌞

-> Don't wish it were easier, wish you were better. ~ Jim Rohn
+> Your gift is something that you can do innately better than anything else. ~ Steve Harvey

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )